Documentation

 Use tags

 Tags are useful for delineating subjects, organization, content highlights, and many other uses.
 To maximize your tags' usefulness, you should check the tag list before creating a new tag to make sure you don't already have that tag (with a different capitalization or part of speech, for instance).
-You may also want to consult What is metadata and how do I use it? for further information.
+You may also want to consult for further information.

 Create a new tag.